standardgalactic/third-brain/Readwise/Readwise Syncs.md

     - 9 highlights from Women’s Choice Between Savings and Investments to Gain Financial Freedom
     - 62 highlights from The Psychology of Money

+- [[2023-03-09]] 8:34 PM — Synced 26 highlights from 1 document.
+    - 26 highlights from The Psychology of Money